 You also want to think about the current market.
 With this information, you’ll know what the best time is to sell your car.
 For example, convertibles and high-end sports cars tend to sell better in certain times of the year, depending on the weather.
 Family sedans, SUVs, and trucks, on the other hand, are always in demand, so you can essentially sell them for a great price at any time.

 If you want to get the most out of your used car, make sure it’s working properly.
 Remember: The better your car looks and operates, the more you could get for it.
 So, make sure you schedule any services and repairs needed.

 You should also take a closer look at the interior and exterior.
 If there are scratches, dents, or stains anywhere, have them removed.
 And if you want to take it a step even further, get it detailed before you head to the dealership.

 With a dealership, you don’t just have the option to sell your car.
 You can trade it in to save on your next new vehicle, too.
 If you’re interested in upgrading your current car to a new model, trading in would be your best option.
 The process would essentially be same as selling, but instead of the dealer handing you a check, you’ll get great savings on a new vehicle.

 When you’ve worked out a price with the dealer and signed all the papers, the dealership will get your car off your hands and give you a check.
 If you’re trading it in, they’ll apply the price to the cost of the new car you want.
 Once that’s all done, you’ll have officially sold your car to the dealership.
 Simple, right?

 Sell Your Car Today!

 Selling your car to a dealership is quick and easy.
-So, if you’re thinking about selling your vehicle and making some room in your garage, or trading it in for a new model, get in touch with Stateline Nissan!
+So, if you’re thinking about selling your vehicle and making some room in your garage, or trading it in for a new model, get it otuch with our Nissan dealership!
 We’ll be more than happy to help you get the right value for your used car.

 Visit us near East Providence, Cranston, and Pawtucket today!